NGharesi/applied-ai-learning/README.md

-# Applied AI Learning
+# 🤗 Hugging Face Learning Journey

-This repository documents my hands-on learning in applied machine learning and AI.
+This repository documents my step-by-step learning of Hugging Face tools for applied machine learning, with a focus on **text data and real-world workflows**.

----
+The goal is to build a clear understanding of the full pipeline:

-## Hugging Face
+data → preprocessing → training → evaluation → sharing → application

 ### 01 - Loading Data